 An attractive brand is one of your strongest tools for attracting new hires.

-Talent won’t always be open to new opportunities, but if you’re present and have an ongoing dialogue with them, then you’ll be their first port of call.
+Talent won’t always be open to new opportunities, but when you’re present and have an ongoing dialogue with them, then you’ll be their first port of call.

 Putting some forethought into a social first strategy that actually speaks to your market will create a pipeline that feeds itself.